c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 Concatenate this text
 Concatenate this text
 ```
-`cat` used with no argument will take the user input and duplicate it.
-For instance, I had input "Concatenate this text" and it printed our that input. `cat` usually takes one or more agrs and concatenates the files.
+In this we are trying to use the command `cat` in the `/home` directory with no arguments.
+The `cat` command usually displays the contents of one or more files.
+Since we did not include any path, it reads the user's input and reprints the input.
+This is not an error but shows the behavior of the `cat` command which reprints whatever you input whether that is a file or user input.

-2. `cat` used with path to a directory as an argrument
+2. `cat` used with a path to a directory as an argrument
 ```
-[user@sahara ~]$ cat lecture1
+[user@sahara ~]$ cat lecture1/
 cat: lecture1: Is a directory
 ```
-In the current path `/home`, if we input a directory as a argument, it will result in an error and with be unable to concatenate as the `cat` prints the contents of files and is unable to with a directory.
+In the current path `/home`, if we input the path `lecture1` as a argument, it will result in an error.
+It displays that the path we input `Is a directory`.
+The `cat` command can only print the contents of files and not folders/directorys.

 3. `cat used with path to a file as an argument
 ```
+[user@sahara ~/lecture1/messages]$ pwd
+/home/lecture1/messages
 [user@sahara ~/lecture1/messages]$ cat en-us.txt
 Hello World!
 ```
-In the `/lecture1/messages` directory, using the file, `en-us.txt`, as an argument will print the contents of the file.
+In the `/home/lecture1/messages` directory, if we use the `cat` command with the path to the file `en-us.txt` as an argument, it will print the contents of the file which was `Hello World!`.
+This is not an error.